gablm/42_get_next_line/README.md

 > Reading a line from a fd is way too tedious

-This project is a part of the [42](https://www.42network.org) Common Core curriculum.
+This project is part of the [42](https://www.42network.org) Common Core curriculum.